rickstaa/stable-learning-control/docs/spinningup/rl_intro.rst

     r_t = R(s_t, a_t, s_{t+1})

 although frequently this is simplified to just a dependence on the current state, :math:`r_t = R(s_t)`, or state-action pair :math:`r_t = R(s_t,a_t)`.

-The goal of the agent is to maximize some notion of cumulative reward over a trajectory, but this actually can mean a few things.
+The goal of the agent is to maximise some notion of cumulative reward over a trajectory, but this actually can mean a few things.
 We'll notate all of these cases with :math:`R(\tau)`, and it will either be clear from context which case we mean, or it won't matter (because the same equations will apply to all cases).

 One kind of return is the **finite-horizon undiscounted return**, which is just the sum of rewards obtained in a fixed window of steps: